networkcode-rd/azure-terraform-deployments/AzVnet-Meta-Arguments-count/Readme.md

 ## 📂 Files Included

-- `main.tf` – Core resources using `count`.
+- `main.tf` – Core resources using `count`. (although you will not find this file in this Github repo, I have hidden it)
 - `variables.tf` – Input variable definitions.
 - `outputs.tf` – Outputs for integration.
-- `terraform.tfvars` – Your instance count configuration.
+- `terraform.tfvars` – Your instance count configuration. (although you will not find this file in this Github repo, I have hidden it)
 - `README.md` – This documentation.

 ---